GregoryPevnev/Thesis/README.md

 8. https://link.springer.com/article/10.1007/s002360050048
 9. https://ieeexplore-ieee-org.library.sheridanc.on.ca/document/7352511
 10. https://ieeexplore-ieee-org.library.sheridanc.on.ca/document/8411471

-More are going to be added
+Note: More are going to be added